 The annual leadership series has hosted several renowned personalities and speakers over the past four years including Professor Mahmood Mamdhani, Dr. Ron Jenson, Baroness Linda Chalker, Mr. Wilfred Kiboro, CEO of the Nation Media Group, and more recently, Rob Parsons, world renown inspirational speaker who spoke on the work life balance.

 Apart from intellectual discourse and lively debates, the leadership series also engages in charity work, as part of the corporate responsibility placed on them.
 Beneficiaries of this include Lira babies home, SOS village, Sanyu babies home, Tooro babies’ home and Health Alert in Gulu; all catering for the livelihood of the less fortunate children in society like orphans, and abandoned or abused children.
-The participants of the annual leadership series, all donate towards these causes and uganda telecom matches the total amount donated, hence, doubling the total.
+The participants of the annual leadership series, all donate towards these causes and UTCL matches the total amount donated, hence, doubling the total.

 And as a leading communications company, will continue to hold these annual leadership lecture series and work to promote and preserve Uganda’s literary, scientific and cultural heritage in all it’s diversity.